 Sam and Lorena have three sons: Luke, Tim and Christian David, as well as two grand-daughters, Rachel and Gabriella Marie.

 Working in the Winston-Salem office, Sheila has served the BWM for 29 years, previously working in secular business administrative positions.
 Currently, she is a member of Macedonia Moravian and serves as a Sunday School teacher, band member, and choir member.
 She enjoys playing clarinet in the Salem Concert Band.

 She and her husband Charles have two sons, David and Jonathan, and three grandchildren, Abigail, Joshua, and Tabitha.

 Director of the Antioch Project

-Mailing address for Bethlehem office:
+Mailing and street address for Bethlehem office:

 Board of World Mission